 The Health Department has not yet started health check-ups of cook cum helpers.
-However, a decision was taken in the State Level Steering cum Monitoring Committee Meeting in which Health Deptt. was requested for having the health checkup of CCH in the nearest PHCs of the schools.
+However, a decision was taken in the last year meeting of State Level Steering cum Monitoring Committee in which Health Department was requested for having the health checkup of CCH in the nearest PHCs of the schools.